akyoseva/SoftwareTechnologies/ProjectCharter.md

 - The code is reviewed
 - The code is deployed on staging
 - The code is documented and updated corresponding specifications
-- The features is reviewed by stakeholders
+- The feature is reviewed by stakeholders

 ***
 ### ***Project Team Members***